arangodb/docs/3.5/aql/operations-for.md

 ---
 layout: default
-description: The FOR keyword can be to iterate over all elements of an array
+description: The versatile FOR keyword can be used to iterate over a collection or View, all elements of an array or to traverse a graph.
-title: FOR Operation in AQL
+title: FOR Operations in AQL
 ---
 FOR
 ===

-The `FOR` keyword can be to iterate over all elements of an array.
+The versatile `FOR` keyword can be used to iterate over a collection or View, all elements of an array or to traverse a graph.

-The general syntax is:
+## General Syntax

 ```js
 FOR variableName IN expression